cylentro/LaunchBox/frontend/docs/courses/the-art-of-the-ask/glossary.md

 ---
 layout: doc

 title: "Glossary - The Art of the Ask"
 description: "A comprehensive glossary of key terms and concepts related to user interviewing and qualitative research, as covered in 'The Art of the Ask' course."

+ogTitle: "Glossary - The Art of the Ask"
+ogDescription: "A comprehensive glossary of key terms and concepts related to user interviewing and qualitative research, as covered in 'The Art of the Ask' course."

 prev:
   text: "Knowledge Check Quiz"
   link: /courses/the-art-of-the-ask/quiz